mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Underneath the surface terminal, the complex consists of several subterranean levels.
-Dug into the rocky interior as a series of tunnels and chambers, the buildings are all lined with drab grey plastic- composite panels to insulate from the freezing rock and provide heating to living spaces.
+Dug into the rocky interior as a series of tunnels and chambers, the buildings are all lined with drab grey plastic-composite panels to insulate from the freezing rock and provide heating to living spaces.

 The first level is used as staff accommodation, admin/security offices